polca/premise/docs/introduction.rst

 Remark 2: only works with the variables of the industry module of REMIND

 1. Steel markets
-`rmnd_lca` starts by deleting existing steel markets and replacing them by regional steel markets (for each region of the IAM).
+`premise` starts by deleting existing steel markets and replacing them by regional steel markets (for each region of the IAM).
 Within each of these markets, the respective shares of primary and secondary steel are adjusted.
 After this, steel-consuming datasets in ecoinvent are re-linked to the new steel market datasets, based on their location.